// sum_c.c

 dyn.load("sum_c.so") # sum_c.dll on Windows

-.Call("sum_c", as.numeric(1:1000))R CMD SHLIB invokes the system C compiler with the correct flags and include paths. dyn.load() loads the shared library into R’s process. .Call() dispatches to the function by name.
+.Call("sum_c", as.numeric(1:1000))R CMD SHLIB invokes the system C compiler with the correct flags and include paths, dyn.load() loads the shared library into R’s process, and .Call() dispatches to the function by name.

-A few things to notice.
-REAL(x) extracts the underlying C double* array from a numeric SEXP.
-ScalarReal() wraps a C double back into a SEXP.
-This function does not allocate any new R objects, so there is nothing to PROTECT.
-If it did (say, allocating a result vector with allocVector(REALSXP, n)), you would need to PROTECT that allocation and UNPROTECT(1) before returning.
+Notice what happens inside the function.
+REAL(x) extracts the underlying C double* array from a numeric SEXP; ScalarReal() wraps a C double back into a SEXP.
+Because this function does not allocate any new R objects, there is nothing to PROTECT.
+If it did allocate (say, a result vector via allocVector(REALSXP, n)), you would need to PROTECT that allocation and UNPROTECT(1) before returning.

-The PROTECT/UNPROTECT protocol is the source of most bugs in hand-written C extensions.
-Forget a PROTECT and the garbage collector frees your object mid-computation, causing a segfault.
+That PROTECT/UNPROTECT protocol is the source of most bugs in hand-written C extensions.
+Forget a PROTECT and the garbage collector frees your object mid-computation, producing a segfault that may not surface until weeks later in someone else’s R session.
 Add a PROTECT without a matching UNPROTECT and you overflow the protection stack.
-The count passed to UNPROTECT must match the number of PROTECT calls exactly.
-This bookkeeping is tedious and error-prone, which is precisely why higher-level interfaces exist.
+The count passed to UNPROTECT must match the number of PROTECT calls exactly, which is precisely the kind of tedious, error-prone bookkeeping that higher-level interfaces were invented to eliminate.
+But the accessor macros underneath those interfaces are still worth knowing.

-Other accessor macros follow the same pattern: INTEGER(x) for integer vectors, LOGICAL(x) for logical vectors, STRING_ELT(x, i) for string vectors (which are arrays of CHARSXP pointers, not C strings), VECTOR_ELT(x, i) for list elements.
+Other accessors follow the same pattern: INTEGER(x) for integer vectors, LOGICAL(x) for logical vectors, STRING_ELT(x, i) for string vectors (which are arrays of CHARSXP pointers, not C strings), VECTOR_ELT(x, i) for list elements.

 Writing raw C against R’s API is rarely the right choice for new code.
-The main reason to learn it is to read existing code: base R, data.table, and hundreds of CRAN packages use .Call() directly.
-Knowing the interface makes you a better reader of R’s source.
+The reason to learn it is to read existing code: base R, data.table, and hundreds of CRAN packages use .Call() directly, and knowing the interface makes their source legible in a way that no amount of documentation can substitute for.

 Exercises